Venus BUSD Price Reaches $0.0223 (vBUSD)

-Venus BUSD (vBUSD) traded up 0% against the US dollar during the 24 hour period ending at 20:00 PM ET on June 29th.
-Venus BUSD has a market cap of $60.03 million and approximately $1.14 million worth of Venus BUSD was traded on exchanges in the last day.
-Over the last week, Venus BUSD has traded 0.2% lower against the US dollar.
-One Venus BUSD token can now be bought for $0.0223 or 0.00000037 BTC on cryptocurrency exchanges.
+Venus BUSD (vBUSD) traded up 0% against the US dollar during the twenty-four hour period ending at 19:00 PM ET on June 30th.
+Venus BUSD has a total market capitalization of $60.05 million and $1.14 million worth of Venus BUSD was traded on exchanges in the last 24 hours.
+One Venus BUSD token can now be purchased for $0.0223 or 0.00000036 BTC on cryptocurrency exchanges.
+During the last week, Venus BUSD has traded down 0% against the US dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.